ronaldbosma/code-analyses-tools/README.md

 Folder with a few handy PowerShell scripts.
 See the top comments in the scripts for more details.

+## SQL

+Folder with Scripts:
+- DependencyAnalysis: scripts to perform a dependency analysis between stored procedures and tables.

 ## Solution Project Checker

 Has features